Évry Cathedral

-Évry Cathedral (Cathédrale de la Résurrection d'Évry; "Évry Cathedral of the Resurrection") is a Roman Catholic church located in the new town of Évry (Essonne), France.
+Évry Cathedral (Cathédrale de la Résurrection d'Évry; "Évry Cathedral of the Resurrection") is a Roman Catholic church located in the new town of Évry, Essonne, France.
 The cathedral was designed by Swiss architect Mario Botta.
 It opened in 1995 and was consecrated and dedicated to Saint Corbinian in 1996.
 It is the only cathedral begun and completed in France in the 20th century.

 History

-Évry is located in the suburbs of Paris, in the new town of Corbeil-Essonnes, which has a large majority immigrant population.
+Évry is located in the suburbs of Paris, a new town taking the place of Corbeil-Essonnes as the chief town of the Essonne Département, and having a large majority immigrant population.
 The diocese was created in 1966, and the parish church of Saint-Spire was elevated to the status of the bishop's seat as Corbeil Cathedral, but neither it nor any other existing church was suitable in size and location, and the bishop's offices were in a converted primary school. Évry was the natural centre of the area and population of the new diocese and was accordingly chosen as the episcopal centre, but lacked a suitable significant structure.

-In 1988, the diocese was renamed the Diocese of Évry–Corbeil-Essonnes and Évry Cathedral was commissioned from the Swiss architect Mario Botta, then forty-one years old.
-Botta was particularly known for his reconstruction of the church of St. John the Baptist in Mogno in Switzerland, after the former church was destroyed by an avalanche.
-The new church in Mogno, in the form of truncated cylinder, was finished in 1986.
+In 1988, the diocese was renamed the Diocese of Évry–Corbeil-Essonnes and Évry Cathedral was commissioned from the Swiss architect Mario Botta.
+Forty-one years old at the time, Botta was particularly known for his reconstruction of the church of St. John the Baptist in Mogno, after the former church was destroyed by an avalanche.
+The new church in Mogno, in the Ticino Canton in Switzerland, was built in the form of a truncated cylinder, and was completed in 1986.

 Initial studies for the cathedral began in 1988.
 Fundraising began in 1989.
 The new Cathedral was funded by contributions from more than 200,000 donors.
-Other major contributors included a national fund created between the two World Wars for the reconstruction of religious structures destroyed in the Paris region, a major contribution from the Diocese of Munich, Germany, and public agencies in the Île-de-France region.
+Other major contributors included a national fund created between the two World Wars for the reconstruction of religious structures destroyed in the Paris region, a major contribution from the Diocese of Freising-Munich, Germany, and public agencies in the Île-de-France region.